cepalle/red-tetris/README.md

-## Overview
+## Overview (switch in TypeScript in progress)

-Full Stack Javascript Multiplayer Tetris Game build with Node, socket.io, React and Redux.
+Full Stack TypeScript Multiplayer Tetris Game build with Node, socket.io, React and Redux.

 Play it at: https://cepalle.github.io/red-tetris/